 You won't receive any job postings if you can't set up your profile correctly.
 Therefore, ensure that you follow these steps thoroughly.

-Get your ScrapingBee API key Sign up or log in to ScrapingBee and get your API key from the dashboard.
+Get your ScrapingBee API key: Sign up for ScrapingBee's API and get your API key from the dashboard.

 Create a new Python file (I'll call mine indeed_scraper.py) and add: